Your Guide to Frequently Used Shipping Terms

 Less than Truckload (LTL)

-An LTL is a shipment of cargo that is larger than a parcel but not enough to fill a truck to maximum capacity.
-To maximize space and overhead, a carrier will transport multiple LTL on a truck.
+LTL Freight is a cargo shipment larger than a parcel but not enough to fill a truck to maximum capacity.
+A carrier will transport multiple LTL handling units (Crates, pallets, skids) on a truck to maximize space and overhead.

-Linehaul is the term used to refer to a freight’s route, usually between distribution centers.
-It can also be used to describe the distance calculated to determine shipping costs.
+Linehaul is the term used to refer to a freight route, usually between distribution centers.
+It can also describe the distance calculated to determine shipping costs.

-National Motor Freight Traffic Association (NMFTA) is the main regulatory body governing the freight industry.
+National Motor Freight Traffic Association (NMFTA) is the freight industry's leading regulatory body.

-A receiver is the party tasked with recordkeeping of incoming freight.
-While the shipper tends to the logistics of sending freight, a receiver is responsible for accepting the cargo.
+A receiver is a party tasked with recordkeeping of incoming freight.
+While the shipper tends to the logistics of sending shipment, a receiver is responsible for accepting the cargo.

 Sealed Trailers and Trucks

-A sealed freight is one that is not to be touched while on transit.
+A sealed freight is not to be touched while in transit.
 After the cargo has been loaded onto the truck, the doors are sealed with a notice.
 This seal indicates that the contents shouldn’t be handled until they arrive at their final destination.

-A shipper is the party responsible for a freight's logistics until it is brought to a receiver.
+A shipper is a party responsible for a freight's logistics until it is brought to a receiver.
 The shipper is tasked with all outbound logistics.

 Truck Load (TL)

-A Truckload is the designation given to a cargo that requires the full use of a truck, leaving no additional space to store LTL freight.
+A Truckload is a designation given to a cargo that requires the full use of a truck, leaving no additional space to store LTL freight.